FateEvent/Born2BeRoot/walkthrough.md

 		minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root

+Pour info:

+* retry=N - Maximum number of retries to change password.
+The default for this parameter is 1.
+* minlen=N - The minimum acceptable size for the new password (plus one if credits are not disabled which is the default).
+In addition to the number of characters in the new password, credit (of +1 in length) is given for each different kind of character (other, upper, lower and digit).
+The default value is 9.
+* lcredit=N - Define the maximum credit for containing lowercase letters in the password.
+Default value is 1.
+* ucredit=N - Define the maximum number for containing uppercase letters in the password.
+Default value is 1.
+* dcredit=N - Define the maximum credit for containing digits in the password.
+Default value is 1.
+* ocredit=N - Define the maximum credit for containing other characters in the password.
+Default value is 1.
+* difok=N - Define the number of characters that must be different from the previous password.
+* reject_username - Restrict the users to use their name as password.

 	Your line should look as follows:

 		password requisite pam_pwquality.so retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root